erenon/erenon.github.com/content/posts/2022-12-27-summary-of-readings.md

 ---
 title: "Summary of Readings"
-date: 2022-09-21
+date: 2022-12-27
-draft: true
 ---

-A non-exhaustive list of non-fiction books in no particular order I read recently, with some recommendation.
+A list of non-fiction books in no particular order I read recently, with some recommendation.
 This post was inspired by the [similar posts][] of [Eli Bendersky][].

 [similar posts]: https://eli.thegreenplace.net/tag/book-reviews
 [Eli Bendersky]: https://eli.thegreenplace.net/